 If you are hypertensive to insect sings and bites, you might find yourself in anaphylactic shock when you get bitten by bed bugs.
-This is an extreme allergic reaction that is accompanied by itchy lips, swollen tongue, wheezing, and tightness in the chest.
+This is an extreme allergic reaction accompanied by itchy lips, swollen tongue, wheezing, and tightness in the chest.

 Sleep deprivation is another problem caused by bed bugs.
 The bites come with the itchiness that could keep you awake all night.
-Due to lack of adequate sleep, one might suffer from heart infections, impaired thinking, and accidents.
+Due to a lack of adequate sleep, one might suffer from heart infections, impaired thinking, and accidents.

 From emotional anxiety, you might develop unhealthy behaviors such as excessive smoking and drinking that might impact your immune system.

-Related: Flea Bites vs Bed Bug Bites
+Related: Flea Bites vs. Bed Bug Bites